Showing all 4 results

 - Never share this medicine with another person, mainly someone with a history of drug addiction.
 MISUSE CAN CAUSE OBSESSED OVERDOSE OR DEATH.

-- Kept all the drug in a place where others cannot get to it.
+- Kept all the drugs in a place where others cannot get to them.
 Selling away this medicine is against the law.